 For example, if your character currently has a desire for love/belonging, but she's also supposed to be starving to death, she is acting unnaturally.
 A character will always prioritize finding food over looking for love, period!

-One of the reasons you don't really like your character could be her unnatural desires.
+One of the reasons you may not really like your character could be her unnatural desires.
 She wants something more "advanced" while her more basic needs go unfulfilled—making her robotic, inhumane … cardboard.
 And nobody, not even an author, likes a cardboard character.

 "What if I just give her the more basic needs so that she can still want the advanced things?"